What Is Non-Renewable Energy? Its Uses, Types And Benefits

 These matters mainly comprise plant and animal remains that have decomposed, heated, and compressed over millions of years.
 It ends up forming fossil deposits.

 These deposits are extracted through drilling or mining in liquid-solid or gas form.
-Because of their combustibility, are a highly rich source of energy.
+Because of their combustibility, they are a highly rich source of energy.
 Examples of fossil fuels include crude oil, natural gas, and coal.

 Crude Oil:

 Crude oil is also known as petroleum oil and is the only non-renewable energy resource extracted in liquid form.
-It is found between the layers of the earth’s crust, or between rocks.
+It is found between the layers of the earth’s crust or between rocks.

 Crude oil is retrieved by drilling a vertical well into the ground and ocean floor, which makes the crude pump out to the surface.
 It then undergoes refining so that different products can be produced.